 Question: In your book Embodied Liturgy you include references to massage as well as yoga.
 You actually provided yoga practices in your teaching.
-How would you use massage in teaching liturgy?
+Would you use massage in teaching liturgy?

 My experience after a year of chemotherapy for colon cancer was that both yoga practice and massage therapy were beneficial to healing and to getting back in touch with my body and its embodied memory.
 In yoga I was put in mind of bodily things I did as a youth, such as being in the elementary school boys gymnastics show.
 I had not thought about this experience in years, but muscle memory released in yoga practice brought it to mind.
 Massage was good for eliminating toxins in my body (there were a lot after a year of receiving chemical cocktails) and getting my blood flowing again.
-But I also learned how my behavioral patterns (sitting for hours in front of a computer screen and driving a car) were effecting muscles and posture.
+But I also learned how my behavioral patterns (sitting for hours in front of a computer screen and driving a car) were affecting muscles and posture.